AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

 Then, your front-end developer &ldquo;rock star&rdquo; decides she wants to use Svelte on that _hackathon project_.
-Well, she can simply drop in the [custom properties theme](https://agnosticui.github.io/agnosticui/docs/theming.html) and get right to hacking up here Svelte idea.
+Well, she can simply drop in the [custom properties theme](https://agnosticui.github.io/agnosticui/docs/theming.html) and get right to hacking up her Svelte idea.

 <div class="mbe24"></div>

-_We don't recommend the use of 2+ frameworks in an application with a single HTTP payload due to the increased bundle size sent to your users.
-However, completely separate applications are fair game for using different frameworks; especially for polyglot teams that long to use new technologies, or letting an outsourced team use the technology they're most proficient in._
+_We don't recommend the use of 2+ frameworks in an application with a single HTTP payload due to the increased bundle size that will be sent down to your users.
+However, completely separate applications are fair game for using different front-end frameworks; especially for polyglot teams that long to use new technologies, or letting an outsourced team use the technology they're most proficient in._